 The Q-CHAT questionnaire is a 25-item questionnaire designed to measure the severity of ASD in children aged 18 – 24 months.
 Early therapeutic interventions can help children with ASD live a higher quality of life and achieve major developmental milestones such as language development.
 The Q-CHAT scoring key is ranked from 0-100.
 The Autism Research Centre says the average score across the population is 27.
 For boys this is 28 and for girls this is 26.
 If you are concerned your child has autism then you should look for a score of anything above 39.

 The Childhood Autism Spectrum Test (CAST) is a 39-item, yes or no evaluation directed at parents.
 The questionnaire was developed by ARC (the Autism Research Centre) at the University of Cambridge, for assessing the severity of autism spectrum symptoms in children.

-The Autism Spectrum Quotient Test (AQ) is a diagnostic questionnaire measuring the severity of Autism-Spectrum Disorders in individuals published in 2001 by Simon Barron-Cohen and his colleagues at the Cambridge Autism Research Centre.
+The Autism Spectrum Quotient Test (AQ) is a diagnostic questionnaire measuring the severity of Autism-Spectrum Disorders in adult individuals published in 2001 by Simon Barron-Cohen and his colleagues at the Cambridge Autism Research Centre.

 The Camouflaging Autistic Traits Questionnaire (CAT-Q) is a self-report measure of social camouflaging behaviours in adults.
 It may be used to identify autistic individuals who do not currently meet diagnostic criteria due to their ability to mask their autistic proclivities.
 It consists of 25 statements and takes about 10 minutes to complete.